kubernetes/enhancements/keps/sig-network/1860-kube-proxy-IP-node-binding/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-A rollout can fail in case the value of `ipMode` had been set to "Proxy" on a service and running workloads consuming this service fails to reach it because of some extra hop, or some misconfiguration on the LoadBalancer.
+A rollout can fail in case the new API is supported and consumed by CCM, but not all nodes get kube-proxy updated, so part of the workloads on a node will start sending the traffic to a LoadBalancer, while the others may still have the loadbalancer IP configured on a node interface.

-A rollback can fail in case kube-proxy is not able to detect a rollback and re-add the LoadBalancer address back to the interface.
+In case of a rollback, kube-proxy will also rollback to the default behavior, re-adding the LoadBalancer interface.
+This can fail for workloads that may be already relying on the new behavior (eg. sending traffic to the LoadBalancer expecting some additional features, like PROXY and TLS Termination as per the Motivations section).

 ###### What specific metrics should inform a rollback?

-Workloads consuming a service configured to use the new `ipMode` and that starts to fail to reach the service, or an increase on the requests time are metrics that should inform a rollback
+N/A

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?